 Below are six areas wherein employees will experience a significant change and ways in which employees can tackle these.

 Focus: The most crucial aspect that has been affected by remote working is ‘Focus’.
 The recent shift to digital collaboration has opened up multiple parallel channels of communication as well as avenues that can take away an individual’s attention.
 Employees could be receiving messages over email, organization’s official communication tool, calls over Whatsapp, Skype and messages on other professional platforms.
 With the increase in these stimuli, several employees might face difficulty focusing on their core deliverables.
-To solve this issue, employees would need to practice good time management habits, such as utilizing digital calendars and can leverage digital productivity tools that can help reduce distractions such as RescueTime, Heyfocus, Flipd and Focus@will.
+To solve this issue, employees would need to practice good time management habits, such as utilizing digital calendars and can leverage digital productivity tools that can help reduce distractions such as RescueTime, Heyfocus, Flipd and [email protected]

 Learning: Based on research published by the World Economic Forum, learning agility and adaptability are among the desired behavioral traits for future leaders.
 Another study by the researchers at Columbia University found that an individual’s learning agility is their ability to respond to challenging situations.
 WFH ends up creating such a situation physically for employees who are working alone and challenges them to find solutions by themselves, before escalating or reaching out to their colleagues for help.
 WFH could, therefore, be a catalyst in driving individuals to become self-learners.
 The crisis could become an opportunity for organizations to identify future leaders and change agents.
 It is also an opportunity for employees to explore their hidden capabilities by taking the challenge positively.